Learning the dynamics of a one-dimensional plasma model with graph neural networks: Collisions vs. crossings

 To illustrate this, we showcase in \fref{fig:benchmark_crossings_vs_collisions} a comparison between the rollout accuracy difference presented in the main body of the paper for $\Delta t = 10^{-1}~\omega_p^{-1}$, and an equivalent one trained for collisional dynamics using $C=5$ (same neural network architecture and number of message passing steps).
 It is clear that the accuracy of the simulator degrades significantly when attempting to predict collisions.
+The significant difference in performance does not disappear when introducing noise during training, a strategy proposed in Sanchez-Gonzalez et al.~\cite{sanchez2020learning} to improve rollout accuracy, or by normalizing the targets to unit variance (latter already included in the model shown in~\fref{fig:crossings_vs_collisions}).

 It is possible that for larger simulation steps, the problems stated above become less pronounced since the effect of collisions is smoothed out over larger time steps (leading to a smaller dynamic range of target accelerations as observed in \fref{fig:crossings_vs_collisions_targets}, when moving from $\Delta t=10^{-2}~\omega_p^{-1}$ to $\Delta t=10^{-1}~\omega_p^{-1}$).
 However, in the 1D sheet model scenario, our results indicate that modeling sheet interactions as crossings is the best and most natural option in terms of model/graph size and accuracy, while also allowing the tracking of particular sheets (useful, for example, for the fast sheet diagnostic).